bitsnaps/cassandra-tutorial/README.md

 ```
 Notes:
 - The `WHERE` clause must include all primary key columns with the IS NOT NULL phrase so that only rows with data for all the primary key columns are copied to the materialized view.
 - As with any table, the materialized view must specify the primary key columns.
-Because cyclist_mv, the source table, uses cid as its primary key, cid must be present in the materialized view's primary key.
+Because `cyclist_mv`, the source table, uses `cid` as its primary key, `cid` must be present in the materialized view's primary key.

-# Snitches
+## Snitches
 A snitch determines which datacenters and racks nodes belong to, some possible values are:
 - The **SimpleSnitch** (this is default value) is used only for single-datacenter deployments (not recommended for production).
 - **PropertyFileSnitch** Determines the location of nodes by rack and datacenter.